 4. Air Canada Aeroplan

-Aeroplan boasts some insanely great-value redemptions, such as Business Class from Australia to South East Asia for 45,000 points and stopovers for an additional 5,000 points.
+Aeroplan sports some fantastic-value redemptions, such as Business Class from Australia to South East Asia for 45,000 points and stopovers for an additional 5,000 points.

-If you’re not looking to sign up for credit cards to earn points, you could also potentially buy Aeroplan points on sale and redeem them for some great value flight redemptions.
+If you’re not looking to sign up for credit cards to earn points, you could also potentially buy Aeroplan points on sale and redeem them for some great value reward flights.
 Alternatively, you can transfer points from programs like PayRewards or the HSBC Star Alliance Card to Aeroplan.

 Air Canada Aeroplan to PayRewards

-You can even book Emirates flights through Aeroplan without those stratospheric carrier charges.
+You can even book Emirates flights through Aeroplan without the airline’s usually stratospheric carrier charges.

-5. British Airways Executive Club and Qatar Airways Privilege Club
+5. British Airways Club and Qatar Airways Privilege Club

 We’re combining these two programs because signing up for one without the other is like adopting only one puppy out of a pair.
 They’re just better together.
-Both programs share the points currency, Avios, and you can freely exchange them at a 1:1 ratio between the two.
+Both programs allow members to earn Avios (their name for frequent flyer points), and you can freely exchange Avios at a 1:1 ratio between the two.

-Qatar Airways Privilege Club is the gateway to Avios for Australians as you can transfer them from PayRewards and American Express Membership Rewards.
-The program also offers a fabulous 90,000 Avios Business Class fare between Australia and Europe, though seats are very limited at that price (we’re talking maybe a handful a week, off-peak).
+Qatar Airways Privilege Club is the gateway to Avios for Australians as you can transfer them from more programs than BA.
+Privilege Club also offers a fabulous 90,000 Avios Business Class fare between Australia and Europe, though seats are very limited at that price (we’re talking maybe a handful a week, off-peak).

 Qatar Airways Business Class passengers can enjoy caviar on flights to Sydney and Melbourne.

-British Airways Executive Club is great for booking short-haul flights in Economy and Business Class, such as Qantas domestic flights or British Airways and Finnair connections throughout Europe, where cash prices may be high.
+British Airways Club is great for booking short-haul flights in Economy and Business Class, such as Qantas domestic flights or British Airways and Finnair connections throughout Europe, where cash prices may be high.
+You can also now convert points to BA Club from Amex Membership Rewards and PayRewards in Australia.

 6. Alaska Airlines Mileage Plan